-Symptoms of Parkinson’s disease (PD) vary as the stages of PD progress.
+Symptoms of Parkinson’s disease vary as the stages of Parkinson's disease progress.
 Understanding Parkinson’s disease stages can help people cope with the disease.

 In Parkinson’s disease (PD), brain cells that make a chemical called dopamine progressively die.
 And, because dopamine is important for sending signals to parts of the brain responsible for movement, a lack of this chemical results in the motor symptoms of Parkinson’s disease — including balance problems, rigidity, and tremors.
 There are several non-motor symptoms, too, such as depression and memory problems, which can also impact quality of life, the National Institute of Neurological Disorders and Stroke explains.